Welcome to the Department of Information Studies (DIS)

 - Digital Preservation

-- Digital Information and Media Management
+- Digital Information and Media Management.

-There is a range of study options including:
+The Department offers a range of study options including:

-- Full time and part-time on campus studies
+- Full-time and part-time studies on campus

-- Online short courses for Continuing Professional Development (CPD)
+- Online short courses for Continuing Professional Development (CPD).

 Dr Anoush Simon